vinceallenvince/FloraJS/README.markdown

           });
         });

 Notice, we've updated the World and removed any gravitational forces.
 We've also updated the 'motorSpeed' property to give the Agent a constant velocity.
-You should see the Agent navigate the World and avoid the Cold Stimulus.
+You should see the Agent navigate the World and avoid the Heat objects.

 #### A small World